 (6) The discontinuance of an appeal by the appellant does not affect any appeal by a respondent who also appeals against the primary court’s decision.

+[Rule 59 amended: SL 2022/60 r.
+25.]

 60. Settling an appeal

 (1) The parties to an appeal may file a Form 10, modified as necessary, stating the final order that the parties consent to being made in the appeal.